UtrechtUniversity/UU_BSc_Geosciences_Data2/03_plottingData/plottingData.md

 #### Question 3

-*This is histogram is helpful, but does it tell you if the data is correct.
+*This is histogram is helpful, but does it tell you if the data is correct?
 Think about relevant metadata that is or isn't provided with the dataset.
 List two things that you are missing that would help you to see if these daily precipitation values make sense.*